 They chose to direct their focus on aiding athletes’ muscle recuperation and prevention of injuries.
 Their way of doing this was to manufacture massage guns.
 We’re glad that’s all they do.

-Unlike many massage gun brands, Ekrin’s standout attribute by far has been their excellent customer service.
+Based on our interactions, unlike many massage gun brands, Ekrin’s standout attribute by far has been their excellent customer service.
 We’ve always endorsed their products because of their LIFETIME WARRANTY on all their products.

-Let’s go deeper and explore this wonderful mini massage gun shall we?
+Let’s go deeper and explore this wonderful mini massage gun, shall we?